 Underpinning Principle Reference Function Competence 1.
-Communication Communicate effectively SFJAB1 Communicate effectively with people 4.
-Service Improvement Contribute to improving services SCDINSPG1 Contribute to the improvement of services CFACSD8 Work with others to improve customer service D. Information Management Maintain information / record systems SS33 Enter, retrieve and print data in a database Manage ICT Security SFJOD3 Maintain the security of data through own actions H. Management and Administration Handle mail CFA BAA612 Handle mail Receive and pass on messages and information SCDHSC0242 Deal with messages and information SS07 Receive, transmit, store and retrieve information CFA BAA621 Make and receive phone calls SFJCCAA2 Share information with other organisations SCDHSC0399 Maintain effective working relationships with staff in other agencies Manage and work with people Hi1.2010 Identify, and respond to, risks relating to data and information in a health context GEN39 Contribute to effective multidisciplinary team working SS02 Contribute to the effectiveness of work teams
+Communication Communicate effectively Communicate effectively with people Communicate with people from vulnerable groups Provide information, advice and guidance Advise and inform others on services guidanoc Advise on access to and use of services Health, Safety and Security Protect individuals from abuse Support the safeguarding and protection of people from vulnerable groups 4.
+Service Improvement Contribute to improving services Contribute to the improvement of services Work with others to improve customer service D. Information Management / Information and Maintain information / record systems Enter, retrieve and print data in a database Communication Collate and organise data Technology Manage ICT Security Maintain the security of data through own actions Input data/information for processing Retrieve and present structured data H. Management and Administration Organise and co-ordinate events Support the organisation of meetings Organise and run meetings Handle mail Handle mail Receive and pass on messages and information Deal with messages and information Receive, transmit, store and retrieve information

+Underpinning Principle Reference Function Competence Make and receive phone calls Share information with other organisations Maintain effective working relationships with staff in other agencies Manage and work with people Contribute to effective multidisciplinary team working Produce documents to an agreed specification Prepare text from notes - opcomoduon Take minutes